-Use the instructions in this Guide to help you connect the Adapter, set it up, and configure it for your network.
+The included Setup Wizard walks you through configuring the Adapter to your wireless network settings, step by step.
+Use the instructions in this Guide to help you set up and connect the Adapter using the Setup Wizard.
 These instructions should be all you need to get the most out of the Adapter.